abw/badger-database-js/README.md

 console.log("User Name:", select.name);
 ```

-Define named queries and query fragments up front so that you don't have
+Define named queries and reusable query fragments up front so that you
-to embed SQL in your application code:
+don't have to embed SQL in your application code:

 ```js
 const database = connect({